ebi-gene-expression-group/MAGE-Tab-merger/README.md

   -h, --help            show this help message and exit -x DIRECTORY_WITH_CONFIGURATION_FILES, --directory-with-configuration-files DIRECTORY_WITH_CONFIGURATION_FILES
-                        Directory with configuration XMLs to merge --accessions-file ACCESSIONS_FILE
+                        Directory with configuration XMLs to merge -u USE_SUBDIR, --use-subdir USE_SUBDIR
+                        If set to 'True', uses subdirectory structures like created by the retrieve_data.py function
+  --accessions-file ACCESSIONS_FILE
                         File with comma separated list of accessions to use only.
 Overrides accessions list.